baroso/code-challenges/Junior Frontend.md

   * Twitter Bootstrap

 >Please create a project that will manage hotel reservations.
-It should contain the following pages.
+>It should contain the following pages.

+>No need to setup a database or other software infrastructure.
+>Just write the functional code and use JSON for data.

 #### The main page

     - Show the menu
-    - Show the application banner
+    - Show the application banner/logo
     - Show the hotel search form with availability, location etc. (something like booking.com)

 #### The hotels page